Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Further algorithmic improvements

 To be concrete, let us explain the idea in two dimensions.
 Imagine a tiling of the two-dimensional plane using hexagons of diameter, say, $10\ell$.
 It is important that this hexagonal tiling is 3-colorable; one can assign one of three colors, red, green, and blue, to each of hexagons such that no two neighboring hexagons have the same color.

 Let $R,G,B$ be the unions of red, green, and blue hexagons, respectively.
 Each of $R,G,B$ consists of well separated hexagons.
-Suppose we had implemented the time evolution $U({R\cup G})$ for $H_{R \cup G}$.
-Consider $\ell$-neighborhood $B^+$ of $B$. $B^+ \cap (R \cup G)$ consists of separated rings of radius $\sim 6\ell$ and thickness $\sim \ell$.
-We can now apply \Cref{lem:decomposition} to $R\cup G$ and $B^+$, to complete the unit time evolution for the entire system $R \cup G \cup B$.
+Here, being well separated means that for any color $c$, the $\ell$-neighborhood of a cell of color $c$ does not intersect with any other cell of color $c$.
+Suppose we had implemented the time evolution $U({R\cup G})$ for the Hamiltonian $H_{R \cup G}$.
+Consider $\ell$-neighborhood $B^+$ of $B$. $B^+ \cap (R \cup G)$ consists of separated ``rings'' of radius $\simeq 6\ell$ and thickness $\simeq \ell$.
+(See \cref{fig:hexagonaltiling}.)
+We can now apply \Cref{lem:decomposition} to $R\cup G$ and $B^+$ to complete the unit time evolution for the entire system $R \cup G \cup B$.
 The unitaries needed in addition to $U(R \cup G)$ are the backward time-evolution operator on $(R \cup G) \cap B^+$, which is a collection of disjoint unitaries on the rings, and the forward time-evolution operator on $B^+$, which is a collection of disjoint unitaries on enlarged hexagons.

 The time evolution $U(R \cup G)$ is constructed in a similar way.
 We consider an $\ell$-neighborhood of $G$ within $R \cup G$.
 The enlarged part $G^+ \cap R$ consists of line segments of thickness $\ell$, and it is clear that $R \setminus G^+$ is $\ell$-away from $G$.
 We can again apply \Cref{lem:decomposition}.